- Article written by: Alixe Bovey

 A marginal illustration of monsters, from the Rutland Psalter (Add MS 62925, f.
 87v)View images from this item (4)

 Pliny was himself repeating ancient authorities, and his account of these marvellous races was in turn influential throughout the Middle Ages, during which antique monster lore became part of a Christian framework.

-Illustration of a blemmyae, a man with its head in its chest, from an Anglo-Saxon MiscellanyView images from this item (1)
+An illustration of a blemmya, a man with its head in its chest, from an Anglo-Saxon miscellany (Cotton MS Tiberius B V/1, f.
+82r)View images from this item (3)

 According to medieval Christian belief, these creatures were fallen angels, whose dark, hairy, winged bodies were a perversion of the angelic form.
 Though not always visible they were nevertheless believed to be ever-present.
 A diagram of the universe in a 14th-century Book of Hours shows these demons raining down from heaven towards Satan, bound in chains below the cosmos.

 An illustration of the universe and the spheres between Heaven and Hell, with God and angels at the top, and falling angels becoming devils, from the 'Neville of Hornby Hours' (Egerton MS 2781, f.
 1v)View images from this item (4)

 Countless medieval stories describe the cunning of Satan and his army of demons, who were able to disguise themselves and to lure people into sin.
 Saints, and especially the Virgin, were able to recognise and to defeat such creatures.